jensmeder/FSKModem/README.md

 ## Project setup

-If you want to use FSKModem in your app you need to add the following frameworks to your link library build phase of your project:
+If you want to use FSKModem you need to add the following frameworks to your _Link Binary with Library_ build phase of your project:

 * AudioToolbox.framework
 * AVFoundation.framework